 Much like Hali, Sierra Dawn-Thomas was one of the nicer, more likable people on Worlds Apart.
 But it’s tough to present her as a game changer.
 In fact, she had numerous opportunities to change the direction of the game, but she didn’t.
 Again, like with Hali, CBS would most likely have to focus on her potential to change the game.
 Perhaps look at how her failure to change the game last time ultimately cost her, and how she regrets that, and how this time she wants to take those chances to shake up the game.
 On paper, Sierra is probably the hardest to sell on this theme, but there is potential for her to change perceptions.

 That’s how we could see CBS spinning this theme for each player.
 Rather than looking at the subject as “those who changed the overall game of Survivor,” it works better if you interpret it as those that changed the game in their actual seasons.
 Let us know your thoughts in the comments below.

-Survivor: Game Changers – The Mamanuca Islands airs February 2017.
+Survivor: Game Changers – Mamanuca Islands airs March 2017.